-Banks need help from their vendors in order to implement the Trade Envelope both bank-to-corporate and corporate-to-bank.
-SWIFT has therefore made the MT 798 Trade Envelope a mandatory element.
-The message and its related sub-messages cater for Import Letters of Credit, Export Letters of Credit and Guarantees/Standby Letters of Credit.
+Corporates need help from their vendors in order to implement the trade envelope for both corporate-to-bank and bank-to-corporate messages.
+The message and its related sub-messages cater for Import Letters of Credit, Export Letters of Credit, and Guarantees/Standby Letters of Credit.

-All MT 798 sub-messages and flows need to be supported for the 2018 label.

-Import Documentary Credit

-Application for issuance of Documentary Credit - C2B

-Notification of Draft or issuance of Documentary Credit - B2C

-Request for amendment of Documentary Credit - C2B

-Notification of amendment of Documentary Credit - B2C

-Notification of Acceptance/Refusal of Amendment - B2C

-Advice of Discrepancy - B2C

-Response to Advice of Discrepancy - C2B

-Notification of Advice of Payment/Acceptance/Negotiation - B2C

-Notification of Advice of Discharge - B2C
+Import Documentary Credit Application for issuance of Documentary Credit - C2B Notification of Draft or issuance of Documentary Credit - B2C Request for amendment of Documentary Credit - C2B Notification of amendment of Documentary Credit - B2C Notification of Acceptance/Refusal of Amendment - B2C Advice of Discrepancy - B2C Response to Advice of Discrepancy - C2B Notification of Advice of Payment/Acceptance/Negotiation - B2C Notification of Advice of Discharge - B2C Notification of Advice of Refusal - B2C Notification of Advice of Reimbursement or Payment - B2C Settlement of Import Documentary Credit - B2C

+Export Documentary Credit Advice of Documentary Credit - B2C Advice of amendment or Confirmation of Documentary Credit - B2C Advice of Third Bank Documentary Credit - B2C Advice of Transfer Documentary Credit - B2C Advice of Acceptance/Refusal of Amendment - C2B Response to Documentary Credit presentation - B2C Response to Advice of Discrepant Presentation - C2B Notification of authorisation to Pay, Accept or Negotiate - B2C Notification of Advice of Payment/Acceptance/Negotiation - B2C Notification of Advice of Discharge - B2C